affo98/AML24MST/README.md

 We examine whether augmenting the training data with noisy and generated music pieces improves the performance.

 We create noisy training data by adding Additive White Gaussian Noise (AWGN) with a signal-to-noise-ratio of $10$ to the original training examples.

 We generate ...

-ROC-AUC scores are shown in the table below.
+Accuracy scores are shown in the table below.
 |          | ResNet | AST | HuBERT |
 |----------|----------|----------|----------|
 | Baseline data             | .692   | .775   | .795   |